JurijsNazarovs/bayesian_nn/README.md

 In addition, we provide an implementation framework to make your deterministic network Bayesian in `PyTorch`.

-If you like our work, please click on a star.
-If you use our code in your research projects, please cite our paper above.
+If you like our work, please give us a star.
+If you use our code in your research projects, please cite our paper as\\
+@inproceedings{nazarovs2021graph,
+title={Graph Reparameterizations for Enabling 1000+ Monte Carlo Iterations in Bayesian Deep Neural Networks}, author={Nazarovs, Jurijs and Mehta, Ronak R and Lokhande, Vishnu Suresh and Singh, Vikas}, booktitle={Uncertainty in artificial intelligence: proceedings of the... conference.
+Conference on Uncertainty in Artificial Intelligence}, volume={2021}, year={2021}, organization={NIH Public Access}
+}

 # Bayesify your Neural Network